-Here are some books that are helpful in thinking about the array of issues associated with disposability.
+Here are some books and websites that are helpful in thinking about the array of issues associated with disposability.

 Charlene Cerny and Suzanne Seriff, eds.
 Recycled Re-Seen: Folk Art from the Global Scrap Heap.
 New York: Harry N. Abrams and the Museum of International Folk Art, Santa Fe, NM: 1996.
 This is the catalog of a pioneering exhibition exploring the ways that the world’s poor use rubbish, from oil cans to plastic baby dolls, to create art.

 Daniel Imhoff.
 Paper or Plastic: Searching for Solutions to an Overpackaged World.
 San Francisco: Sierra Club Books, 2005.
 This book sets out the problem and offers case studies of innovators.